Governikus/AusweisApp/docs/sdk/commands.rst

 ^^^^^^^^
 Starts an authentication.

-The AusweisApp2 will send a :ref:`auth` message when the authentication is started.
+The AusweisApp2 will send an :ref:`auth` message when the authentication is started.

   - **tcTokenURL**: